nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/supporting-hot-reload.md

     Since 5.6, setting the property "org.nuxeo.seam.debug" to value "true", in the `bin/nuxeo.conf` file is equivalent.
 2. Install the suitable seam debug library for your version of Nuxeo into the `nxserver/bundles/` folder.
 The JAR is named "nuxeo-platform-seam-debug-5.5.jar" for version 5.5\.
 You can use our [Maven repository](https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~~jboss-seam-debug~~~) for selecting and downloading the JAR.
 This will place the JBoss Seam library into folder `nxserver/nuxeo.war/WEB-INF/lib` at startup and activate Seam debug features on the application.

-If you're using the Nuxeo IDE, these settings are not needed because they're installed by default, and the debug JAR is included in the SDK.
+If you're using Nuxeo IDE, these settings are not needed because they're installed by default, and the debug JAR is included in the SDK.

 ### Selecting the Seam Components That Can Be Hot Reloaded